 The Chapels of Santorini

-Famous for its luxurious beaches, whitewashed buildings and unique hotels, the island of Santorini is a picture postcard destination.
-Religion is an important part of local life on the Greek Islands and Santorini has many fine Greek chapels for visitors to appreciate.
-If you have the chance it’s essential to visit the chapel of Panagia Katefiani, a remarkable hilltop chapel with unrivalled views.
-This experience makes for a very special day trip.
+Famous for its sugar-cube whitewashed buildings, vivid sunsets and dramatic volcanic caldera, the island of Santorini is a picture-postcard destination.
+Religion is an important part of local life on the Greek Islands and Santorini has countless fine Greek chapels for visitors to appreciate.
+If you're visiting Santorini as part of a cruise holiday, you'll likely have the chance to wander through the cliffside towns of Oia and Fira.
+Here, you'll spot countless bell towers and blue domes - peep inside the chapels and churches and you'll find a cool, calm sanctuary from the crowds outside.
+If you feel like venturing a little further afield, visit the chapel of Panagia Katefiani, a remarkable hilltop chapel in Perissa with unrivalled views.

 Monasteries of Meteora